SteixnerKumar/tiger_task_experiment/README.md

 # Tiger task experiment
 This is the experimental setup of the tiger task for both the single-agent (TT) and the multiagent (competitive and cooperative) (ITT) versions.
+Contents in the folder named 'tiger_task_experiment_code'.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)